YAML Scopes

 When your app is launched, it is automatically given one token per agent whose name

-is provided under the audience
+is provided under the audience property.

 In this case, we give the launched app a token for the same agent as launched the app (i.e. the party), which requests the two capabilities on this app.